underlines/awesome-ml/llm-tools.md

 - [Alice in Wonderland](https://arxiv.org/abs/2406.02061) Simple Tasks Showing Complete Reasoning Breakdown in LLMs
 - [EfficientQAT](https://arxiv.org/abs/2407.11062) Efficient Quantization-Aware Training down to 2 bits with higher quality than previous methods
 - [Late Chunking](https://arxiv.org/abs/2409.04701) introduces "late chunking," which improves the retrieval of smaller portions of text in dense vector-based retrieval systems using long context embedding models, providing superior results across various retrieval tasks without the need for additional training and can be applied to any long-context embedding model
+- [MemoRAG](https://arxiv.org/abs/2409.05591) hybrid retrieval strategy using cheap LLM summarized memory over the whole document corpus to improve retrieval and then use an expensive LLM call for the final answer
+- [LightRAG](https://arxiv.org/abs/2410.05779) hybrid indexing and retrieval strategy using graphs for high level retrieval and vectors for granular retrieval to improve answer quality

 # Other awesome resources